Last date modified: 2026-Jun-02

 Agency & Component

-Configure agency information and contacts to use in FOIA workflow steps.
+Configure agency information, components, and contacts for use in FOIA workflow steps.

 To add a component to an agency: